Plant DetailShow Menu

 Description

-The Mexican Beautyberry is a heat and humidity tolerant deciduous shrub and member of the Lamiaceae or mint family.
-It is also known as Beautyberry or Black Beautyberry.
+The Mexican beautyberry is a heat and humidity tolerant deciduous shrub and member of the mint family (Lamiaceae).
 Its native range is from Mexico to Bolivia and has been introduced in the United States.
 It is reportedly hardy in the piedmont region of North Carolina.
-The genus, Callicarpa, is Greek and means beautiful fruit.
-The species, acuminata, is Latin and means pointed or sharp.
+The genus name is Greek for beautiful fruit.
+The species name is Latin and means pointed or sharp.

-The Mexican Beautyberry has pinkish-lavender blooms during the summer.
+The Mexican beautyberry has white blooms with yellow stamens and blooms during the summer.
 The fruits are large clusters of dark glossy purplish-black berries from late summer to fall.
 The fruits may even last through the winter.
-The tight clump of berries forms a whorl around the stems.
 Occasionally white berries have been observed.
 Its flowers and fruits form on the new wood of the shrub.
 The leaves are sage green, rough, serrated, hairy, wrinkled, and have pointed tips.
-The Mexican Beautyberry is similar to the American Beautyberry except it may be shorter.

-The shrub's berries provide beautiful color in the fall and winter as well as being a good food source for birds.
+Use this shrub in the border or as a foundation plant in a pollinator or winter garden.
+The shrub's berries provide beautiful color in the fall and winter and are a good food source for birds.
 The showy fruits may also be used in floral arrangements.
-The leaves when crushed produce a chemical that can repel mosquitos.

 See this plant in the following landscape: